dkimhw/launch_school/js_100/notes/8_arrays.md

 ### What is an Array?

-* Order list of elements; each element has a unique index number that you can use to access the element
+* Ordered list of elements; each element has a unique index number that you can use to access the element
 * Zero-indexed
 * Can contain different data types including objects
 * Length is the highest position that has a value plus 1